DhruvSrikanth/WorkBalancingStealingImageEditor/README.md

     - **Note that these identifiers for each effect are case sensitive.**

-    - Convolution is perform on a 2D image grid by convolving the kernel across the image.
+    - Convolution is performed on a 2D image grid by convolving the kernel across the image.
 The convolution operation can be thought of as a sliding window computation over the entire image.
 The computation being performed is the frobenius inner product which is the sum over element wise products between the kernel and patch of image overlapping with the kernel. **Zero padding** is used at the edges of the image.
 The convolution operation can be seen below -

         $$y[m,n] = x[m,n] \ast h[m,n] = \sum_{j=-\infty}^{\infty} \sum_{i=-\infty}^{\infty} x[i,j] h[m - i, n - j]$$